Skip to Content

 Ukraine is a semi-presidential republic, which means there is a president but also a prime minister and a Cabinet (who are in charge of making the laws).

-The national language is Ukranian and the capital is Kyiv (pronounced /keev/).
+The national language is Ukrainian, and the capital is Kyiv (pronounced /keev/).

 The Ukranian flag is bold in color.
-It has a thick horizontal bar of yellow topped with a bar of bright blue.
+It has a thick horizontal yellow bar topped with a bright blue bar.
 Its colors match a field of sunflowers topped with a blue sky.

-Ukraine is largely a flat country with fertile farmland.
+Ukraine is essentially a flat country with fertile farmland.
 Its soil is ideal for growing crops such as wheat.

 Ukraine produces so much wheat that its nickname is the “Breadbasket of Europe.”